deepgram-starters/nextjs-live-transcription/README.md

 npm run dev
 ```

+## Custom Connect/Disconnect Feature

+This project includes a custom connect/disconnect mechanism to streamline your workflow:

+### Connect Button

+- Initiates the microphone setup by requesting access with the appropriate audio settings.
+- Sets up a `MediaRecorder` for streaming audio.
+- Connects to Deepgram’s live transcription service using the provided API key.
+- Displays a visualizer to provide real-time feedback on the audio input.

+### Disconnect Button

+- Stops the `MediaRecorder` and all underlying media stream tracks.
+- Disconnects from Deepgram.
+- Resets the UI, ensuring that components like the Visualizer unmount and remount with fresh data on the next connection.
+- Clears any residual transcription data to prepare for a clean session.

+### Additional Notes

+- The connect/disconnect feature is designed to handle edge cases, such as microphone access denial or network interruptions, ensuring a robust user experience.
+- The implementation is modular, making it easy to extend or customize for different use cases, such as multi-language transcription or integrating additional audio processing libraries.

+This functionality makes it straightforward to integrate live transcription into your own projects or use this starter as a quick prototype.

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Security Policy](./SECURITY.md) details the procedure for contacting Deepgram.